 Explore The Outdoors, in Vero Beach

-There are so many things to do in Vero Beach.
-Three things make outdoor activities in Vero Beach exceptional: where you go, how you get there and what you find.
+Three things make outdoor exploration in Florida exceptional: where you go, how you get there and what you find.

-Looking for outdoor activities in Vero Beach?
+Looking for outdoor activities?
 Try an airboat ride.
 There are many skilled guide services that can access the Blue Cypress Conservation Area, where birders should keep a sharp eye out for heron fishing for lunch, egrets, anhingas or nesting ospreys.

 Explore the outdoors on the Indian River Lagoon, the most biodiverse ecosystem in the northern hemisphere.
 Encounter manatees, dolphins and birds up close by kayak or canoe, by bike or foot with an experienced nature guide from the Florida Outdoor Center, voted the best guided tour in Florida.